zwfightzw/MLM/README.md

 - [pytorch](https://github.com/pytorch/pytorch)
 - [visdom](https://github.com/facebookresearch/visdom)
-- [multi-agent]
 - python 2

 ## Install

-- go to the path of multiagent, run the script if you have already make it before: rm -rf build
+- (1) go to the path of multiagent, run the script if you have already make it before: rm -rf build
 - if you first run the environment, you should do as: python setup.py install

        export PYTHONPATH=$(pwd):$(pwd)/multiagent